CSE232-MSU/CSE232/exam_policies.md

 ## RCPD Accommodations Letters

 If you have a letter for accommodations from RCPD, please make a private Piazza post with the letter attached.
-On the Piazza post announcing details for the exam, details will be given for how to recieve your alloted accommodations.
+On the Piazza post announcing details for the exam, details will be given for how to receive your requested accommodations.

 ## Makeup Exams